cantikaputria/MBKM-Information-System-Computer-Science-UPI/README.md

 # MBKM-Information-System-Computer-Science-UPI

+### Overview
-This repository hosts a significant website dedicated to managing data for the "Merdeka Belajar Kampus Mengajar" program in the Computer Science major Universitas Pendidikan Indonesia.
-The website serves as an indispensable platform for efficiently handling various aspects of the program.
+> This website is a group project for the database course, created to manage data for the "Merdeka Belajar Kampus Mengajar" program in the Computer Science major at Universitas Pendidikan Indonesia.
+> Group 6 :
+1. Muhammad Rayhan Nur
+2. Cantika Putri Arbiliansyah
+3. Anderfa Jalu Kawani
+4. Rafly Putra Santoso
+5. Virza Raihan Kurniawan

+### Role
+### Features
+### Live Demo